SHAILY24/credit-risk-system/README.md

 ## Overview

-Credit Risk System (CRS) is an advanced, AI-powered credit risk assessment platform that leverages machine learning to provide accurate credit scoring and risk analysis.
-Built with modern technologies and best practices, it offers a comprehensive solution for financial institutions and lending platforms.
+CRS scores credit risk with a scikit-learn model behind a FastAPI service and a React UI.
+It was the final project for a data mining course, then built out to run as a real deployment.
+You send applicant features, you get back a risk score and the inputs that drove it.

 ## Features

 ### Core Functionality
-- **AI-Powered Risk Assessment**: Advanced machine learning models for accurate credit scoring
+- Credit scoring from a trained scikit-learn model
-- **Real-time Predictions**: Instant credit risk evaluation with detailed insights
+- Prediction in one request, with the contributing features returned
-- **Historical Analysis**: Track and analyze prediction history and trends
+- Prediction history you can query and chart over time
-- **API Key Management**: Secure API access with rate limiting and authentication
+- API keys with rate limiting and authentication
-- **User Management**: Role-based access control with admin capabilities
+- Role-based access, including an admin role

 ### Technical Features
-- **RESTful API**: Well-documented API endpoints for integration
+- A documented REST API for integration
-- **Caching Layer**: Redis-powered caching for improved performance
+- Redis caching in front of the prediction path
-- **Database Persistence**: PostgreSQL for reliable data storage
+- PostgreSQL for persistence
-- **Containerized Deployment**: Docker-based architecture for easy deployment
+- Runs under Docker Compose
-- **SSL/TLS Support**: Built-in HTTPS configuration with Let's Encrypt
+- HTTPS via Let's Encrypt and Certbot
-- **Monitoring Ready**: Prometheus and Grafana integration for system monitoring
+- Optional Prometheus and Grafana for monitoring

 ## Tech Stack